 Related: For individuals who prefer smaller items, Suunto Clipper Watch Band Compass is the right pick.
 It’s relatively cheaper, lighter and contains similar features as the ones in the aforementioned compass above.

-Special features: Metal body with folding cover; diopter adjustable lens system; rotating bezel ring; built-in bubble level; folding thumb ring; tripod screw hole on base; includes water resistant pouch and lanyard.
+Specific features: Metal body with folding cover; diopter adjustable lens system; rotating bezel ring; built in bubble level; folding thumb ring; tripod screw hole on base; includes water resistant pouch and lanyard

 Best use: Backpacking, camping, hiking, hunting, geology, outdoor activities

-In addition to being useful and practical for checking your bearing, Huntington MG1 Black Military Compass is a sturdy and all-metal compass product which also has a sighting window and viewing prism lens system.
+In addition to being useful and practical for checking your bearing, Huntington MG1 Military Compass is a sturdy and all metal compass product which also has a sighting window and viewing prism lens system.
 This allows the user to also take precise measurements and get directions from the side.

 - Highly affordable